Shunning in the church

 You’re aware – and yet the fog created by the non-act of shunning is so strong that it totally disorients you.
 In that fog, it’s almost impossible to breathe.
 Your thoughts and feelings ricochet:

 People who were my friends yesterday treat me like a leper today.
-I’m being frozen out.
+They’re freezing me out.
 But can that be true?
 And why?
 For speaking up about a wrong?
 For doing something courageous and right?
 Could this many Christians choose to act this badly?
 Surely not.
 Did I do it all wrong?
 Surely they just don’t understand.

 When that happens, the shunners will continue to make damage control their highest priority – closing ranks to hide the evidence of their wrongdoing, while spreading innuendos and false accusations about you.